ent/ent/doc/md/paging.md

 ## Offset

-`Offset` sets the first vertex to return from the query.
+`Offset` sets the first node to return from the query.

 ```go
 users, err := client.User.